jchip/create-my-card/README.md

 Where:

-- `label` The label for the line
+- `label` The label for the line.
+If this is missing, then only `text` is used to render the line.
-- `text` The text for the line
+- `text` The text for the line.
-- `when` Turn off displaying the line if it process to an empty string `""`
+- `when` Turn off displaying the line if it process to an empty string `""`.

 ### String colors and tokens